mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 The numbers are all up this month, so that's a good sign.
 They're still somewhat within the noise of TinyPilot's monthly fluctuations, but the general trend is positive.

 The increase in views and revenue comes largely from increased investment in advertising.
-I hope to increase this even more in the coming months as I send the Voyager 2a out to additional bloggers and YouTube creators.
+I hope to increase this even more in the coming months as I send the Voyager 2a to additional bloggers and YouTube creators.

 ## How do I come up with $250k in cash?